James White (running back): 2016 season

-White had a breakout season as the Patriots primary passing back with Lewis starting the season on the PUP list.
+White had a breakout season as the Patriots primary passing back with Lewis starting the season on the physically unable to perform list.
 In Week 5, which was Brady's return from suspension from Deflategate, White caught four passes for 63 yards in a 33–13 victory over the Cleveland Browns.
 In a 35–17 Week 6 victory against the Cincinnati Bengals, White caught two touchdown passes from Tom Brady, a 15-yard and a six-yard while recording a team-high eight receptions for 47 yards and rushing seven times for 19 yards.
 In the Week 7 game against the Pittsburgh Steelers White caught his third touchdown pass of the season.
 In Week 11, against the San Francisco 49ers, White caught six passes for 63 yards and recorded his fourth touchdown of the season.
 During Week 14 game against the Baltimore Ravens, White caught three passes for 81 yards, including a 61-yard catch and run from Tom Brady.
 During Week 16 against the New York Jets, White caught three passes for 32 yards and a touchdown, making it his fifth receiving touchdown of the season.
 With his Week 16 performance, White became one of four running backs to have 500 or more receiving yards in the 2016 season.
 Overall, he finished the 2016 season with 60 receptions for 551 receiving yards and five receiving touchdowns to go along with 39 carries for 166 rushing yards.